kestra-io/docs/docs/architecture/README.md

 ## The Kestra internal components

 Kestra has three internal components:
-- The **Internal Storage**stores flow data like tasks outputs and flow inputs.
+- The **Internal Storage** stores flow data like task outputs and flow inputs.
-- The **Queue** used for internal communication between Kestra server components.
+- The **Queue** is used for internal communication between Kestra server components.
-- The **Repository** used to store flows, templates, executions, logs, etc. The repository stores every internal object.
+- The **Repository** is used to store flows, templates, executions, logs, etc. The repository stores every internal object.

 These internal components are provided on multiple implementations depending on your needs and deployment architecture.
 You may need to install additional plugins to use some implementations.